SOU-Spot1

 Flybe, including its franchise deals with Blue Islands and Eastern Airways, is by far the largest user of the airport, with some routes operated year round whilst others are seasonal.
 Other operators include KLM with a service to Amsterdam, Aer Lingus Regional serving Cork, and Aurigny with a regular service to Alderney in the Channel Islands.
 There are also seasonal operations by Volotea to Palma de Mallorca and Ibiza and easyJet Switzerland to Geneva.
 Busiest routes are Amsterdam, Edinburgh, Manchester, Glasgow and Jersey.

-Written by Clive Grant (regular visitor)
+Written by Clive Grant and James Brownlie.
+Updated 2022

 Rating | |